oscardagrach/galaxy_s5_dev_tree_appended_bug/README.md

 uint32_t unused;
 ```

 The first member (tags_addr) is used to point where we want to load the device tree.
 The second member (unused) is used for the device tree blob size by Samsung.
 Yes, the bootloader checks that these are both sane values, and they are unsigned comparisons, so no integer overflows for us...
-But did you know that LK also supports another method for loading a device tree?
-What might this method be?
+But did you know that LK also supports **another method** for loading a device tree?

-Very simple.
+##### Enter appended DTB
 We append the dtb to the end of our kernel (zImage).
 The bootloader will then parse an offset of 0x2C bytes into the zImage.
 Since it's a bit out of scope, 0x28 into the zImage is zimage_start and 0x2C is zimage_end, so zimage_end will have the size of the entire zImage.
 The bootloader will then take the value read from the zimage_end offset and add it to the kernel pointer, which theoretically would be where the device tree is appended.

-How does the bootloader know which method to use?
+##### How does the bootloader know which method to use?
 Easy.
 If you recall from earlier, the unused member of the boot image header is used for the size of the device tree blob.
 If the size is 0, the bootloader will attempt to load an appended DTB, if it is not zero, it will attempt the normal method.

+##### A deeper look at loading appended DTBs

 Now we know how to make the bootloader load an appended device tree, let's take a look at the beginning of the function that handles this: